sophie-kiehl/MIP_280A4_Final_Project/report.md

 [Annotation results](https://github.com/sophie-kiehl/MIP_280A4_Final_Project/tree/main/Annotation_results)

+From the annotation, I can tell that there is only one plasmid (because of the single origin of replication in node 4).
+The majority of other annotations are for rRNA and riboswitches.

 ## Step 13: Genome Assembly

 1. Extract the first six scaffolds from the Illumina and Nanopore assembly to get the chromosome and plasmid sequences